-Concern has been voiced that people are reducing their insurance cover in an attempt to save money during the recession, with home
+Concern has been voiced that people are reducing their insurance cover in an attempt to save money during the recession, with home and motor insurance affected the most.

 As a result, it is feared that homeowners and motorists could be left exposed to greater financial risk if they suffer a fire, burglary or have their car stolen or damaged.